rohany/rohany.github.io/src/content/blog/legate-blog.md

 * Techniques to further improve the performance of programs that compose multiple distributed libraries, such as fusion of tasks across libraries and better partitioning algorithms.
 * Leveraging techniques like [dynamic tracing](http://theory.stanford.edu/~aiken/publications/papers/sc18.pdf) to automatically optimize task-based computations.
-* A proliferation of Legate libraries for popular Python libraries like ...
+* A proliferation of Legate libraries are being developed internally at NVIDIA.
+I can't say which ones publicly, but there's a flurry of activity!

 We are looking for users and collaborators!
 We're very interested in use-cases and applications for the Legate libraries that we have been building, as well as developers who want to